clemritz/clemritz/README.md

 I am currently working on personal projects to strengthen my web development skills.

 ## 🌱 Currently Learning
 I am continuously learning and exploring new technologies, frameworks, and languages in the field of web development.
-I'm particularly interested in frontend development and JavaScript frameworks like React and Vue.
+I'm particularly interested in frontend development and JavaScript frameworks like React.

 ## 👯 Looking to Collaborate On
 I'm open to collaborating on interesting web development projects, especially those involving frontend development, user experience design, and creating interactive web applications.